 - If you have any supporting documents you wish to submit

-After your screening interview, you will usually have an second interview, this if often called the substantive interview.
+After your screening interview, you will usually have a second interview, this is often called the substantive interview.
 You’ll receive a letter telling you where and when to attend.

-The substantive interview is when the Home Office interviewer will seek to find out more about why you are seeking asylum in the UK, you may be asked difficult questions but it’s important to your claim that you try to be as detailed as possible.
+The substantive interview is when the Home Office interviewer will seek to find out in detail your reasons for claiming asylum in the UK.
+Some of the questions may be difficult to answer but it’s important for your claim that you try to be as detailed as possible.
 The substantive interview is your chance to tell the Home Office everything about your case.

 You should explain how you were persecuted in your country and why you’re afraid to go back.

-You should bring any evidence you have of the persecution you faced as well as your birth certificate, passport and medial records if you have them.
+You should bring any evidence you have of the persecution you faced as well as your birth certificate, passport and medical records if you have them.

-The government say that you’ll usually get a decision within 6 months but its often much longer than this and COVID-19 means there could be further delays.
+The government says that you’ll usually get a decision within 6 months but it’s often much longer than this and COVID-19 means there could be further delays.
 Most decisions in 2019 took more than 6 months.

 You will receive a letter to inform you whether your claim has been successful or not.

-Your asylum claim may be successful for 1 of 3 reasons, how long you can stay depends on the reason you have been granted asylum.
+Your asylum claim may be successful for 1 of 3 reasons, and how long you can stay in the UK depends on the reason you have been granted asylum.

 - Permission to stay as a refugee – if you qualify for asylum you will be given leave to remain, this means you and your dependents can stay in the UK as refugees for 5 years.
 After 5 years you will be eligible to apply to settle in the UK.

-- Permission to stay for humanitarian reasons – You may not qualify for asylum but still need to stay in the UK for your protection so could be granted leave to remain for humanitarian reasons.
+- Permission to stay for humanitarian reasons – You may not qualify for asylum but you may still need to stay in the UK for your protection, so you could be granted leave to remain for humanitarian reasons.
 This will allow you and your dependents to stay in the UK for 5 years, after which you can also apply to settle in the UK.